KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 Ironically, even if I am able to define what I like in my job I don’t think I’m able to tell what I like the least.
 Maybe not being always able to use everything I know in real-life projects because of technical constraints like performance, maintainability or browser support.
 But this is part of the job; we can’t use everything we know, especially when it comes to new &mdash; somewhat borderline &mdash; features ("hello CSS grid!").

-But this "bad side" of our job is what makes it interesting.
+But this “bad side” of our job is what makes it interesting.
 Producing clean, maintainable and future-proof code is what makes the front-end developer work fun.

 ## Where do you see yourself in 10 years?